 - a grant decision taken by the Executive Agency is notified to the applicant of a selected project.
 Upon receipt/notification of the decision, the applicant becomes the beneficiary of an EU grant and can start the project; - a grant agreement is signed between the National or Executive Agency selecting the project and the applicant.
 The applicant will receive the grant agreement, to be signed by its legal representative and returned to the National or Executive Agency; the National or Executive Agency is the last party to sign.
-When the grant is signed by both parties, the applicant becomes beneficiary of an EU grant and can start the project.
+When the grant is signed by both parties, the applicant becomes beneficiary of an EU grant and can start the project 176.

-Depending on the type of Action, grant agreements may take the form of mono-beneficiary agreements, with the applicant being the single beneficiary, or multi-beneficiary agreements, where all partners of the consortium become beneficiaries of the agreement.
-However, all other organisations participating in a project (co-beneficiaries) sign a mandate to confer to the coordinating organisation the responsibility of acting as main beneficiary.
+Depending on the type of Action, grant agreements may take the form of mono-beneficiary agreements, with the applicant being the single beneficiary, or multi-beneficiary agreements, where all partners organisations of the consortium become beneficiaries of the agreement.
+The multi-beneficiary agreement is signed by the coordinator which is the only contact point for the National or Executive Agency.
+However, all other organisations participating in a project (co-beneficiaries) sign a mandate to confer to the coordinator the responsibility of acting as main beneficiary.
 As a general rule, the mandates of each partner to the applicant will have to be provided at application stage.
 If these mandates are provided at a later stage, they must be made available at the latest by the time of the grant agreement signature.